 I came across this book called Scion of Ikshvaku, written by the best selling author of The Shiva Trilogy series, Amish Tripathi.
 This book is about Maryada Purushottam Shri Ramchandra (An Avatar of Lord Vishnu).
-Amish has a wonderful way to present the mythological characters in a different form.
-He has already carved a niche for himself in his story telling manner through Immortals of Meluha, Secret of Nagas and Oath of Vayuputras.
+Amish has a beautiful way to present the mythological characters in a different form.
+He has already carved a niche for himself in his storytelling manner through Immortals of Meluha, Secret of Nagas and Oath of Vayuputras.
 With due respect to the writer and his millions of readers, I am sorry to say that this blog post has nothing to do with Amish and his book.
 My post is about Ikshvaku and his lineage.
-My reference and source of writing this post is solely Wikipedia.
-In this post, I try to figure out the lineage of Ikshvaku, who has been mentioned in Hinduism, Jainism and Buddhism.
+My reference and source of writing this post are solely Wikipedia.
+In this post, I try to figure out the family of Ikshvaku, who has been mentioned in Hinduism, Jainism, and Buddhism.

 Ikshvaku in Sanskrit means Sugarcane.
 He was the founder (first king) of the Ikshvaku dynasty that ruled in ancient India.